-The Uconnect system uses a combination of buttons on the touchscreen and buttons on the faceplate located on the center of the instrument panel that allows you to access and change the customer programmable features.
+The Uconnect system uses a combination of buttons on the touchscreen and buttons on the faceplate located on the center of the instrument panel.
+These buttons allow you to access and change the customer programmable features.
 Many features can vary by vehicle.
+Buttons on the faceplate are located below and/or beside the Uconnect system in the center of the instrument panel.
+In addition, there is a Scroll/Enter control knob located on the right side.
+Turn the control knob to scroll through menus and change settings.
+Push the center of the control knob one or more times to select or change a setting.